Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication: System Model

 \subsection{Network Model}

 As shown in Fig. \ref{smod}, the considered topology consists of a single antenna source $S$ and a single antenna destination $D$.
+To avoid significant channel estimation overhead, single antenna nodes are more practical for low-power, low-complexity IoT communication scenarios.
 Here, we assume that, due to the presence of obstacles, the direct LoS link does not exist between $S$ and $D$.
 Therefore, an RIS, consisting of $N$ reflecting elements, is employed to implement the entire communication process.

 {{ }}